JNStayton/Memory-Game/README.md

 Functionality:

-app.js (runs program)
+-app.js (runs program)
-header.js (changes color of .colorful elements) style.css (needed for card flip animation, etc) index.html (displays program)
+-header.js (changes color of .colorful elements) -style.css (needed for card flip animation, etc) -index.html (displays program)

 1. createCard() creates a CARD (div with two div children that flip to reveal colors)
 2. createDivsForColors() calls createCard() and creates 10 CARDS with colors from the shuffledColors array.